sCrypt-Inc/specification/docs/functions.rst

         return a + b;
     }

+They are only visible within the contract, similar to ``private`` functions in Solidity.

 Return
 ------
 Due to the lack of native ``return`` symantics support in script, a function currently must end with a ``return`` statement and it is the only place for a ``return`` statement. ``OP_RETURN`` has a different meaning, at least for now.